Library Skip to Main Content

 Since part of the purpose to cite your sources is to allow others to access the information you used, properly citing archival materials is especially important because often archival materials are unique and not found elsewhere.

-Resources on NCCC History
+Resources on SUNY Niagara History

 Terminology